ascoderu/lokole/README.rst

 The routes of the app are defined in `views.py <https://github.com/ascoderu/opwen-webapp/blob/master/opwen_email_client/webapp/views.py>`_ so take a look there for an overview of the entrypoints into the code.

-For local development, you can set the following additional environment variables:
+For local development, you can set the following additional environment
+variables:

 .. sourcecode :: sh

   OPWEN_ENABLE_DEBUG='True'
   AZURE_ROOT='/tmp/azure'

 With these environment variables set, when the Lokole exchanges data with the server, it will not make any calls to Azure and instead depend on the files in the `AZURE_ROOT` directory.
 Any files uploaded to the server will be written to a subdirectory of `AZURE_ROOT` so that they can be inspected.
 To test sending emails from the server to the Lokole, simply create a file at `$AZURE_ROOT/to-lokole/emails.pack` and the Lokole device will ingest the emails in that file during the data exchange.

 Production setup
 ----------------

 There is a `script <https://github.com/ascoderu/opwen-webapp/blob/master/setup/setup-lokole.sh>`_ to set up a new Lokole device.
 The script will install the web app in this repository as well as standard web infrastructure like nginx and gunicorn.
 The script will also make ready peripherals like the USB modem used for data exchange, and set up any required background jobs such as the email synchronization cron job.

 The setup script assumes that you have already set up:

-* 3 Azure Storage Accounts, general purpose: for the cloudserver to manage its queues, tables and blobs
+* 3 Azure Storage Accounts, general purpose: for the cloudserver to manage its queues, tables and blobs.
-* 1 Azure Storage Account, blob storage: for the cloudserver and webapp to exchange email packages
+* 1 Azure Storage Account, blob storage: for the cloudserver and webapp to exchange email packages.
-* 1 Application Insights account: to collect logs from the cloudserver and monitor its operations
+* 1 Application Insights account: to collect logs from the cloudserver and monitor its operations.
-* 1 SendGrid account: to send and receive emails in the cloudserver
+* 1 SendGrid account: to send and receive emails in the cloudserver.

 The setup script is tested with hardware: